fargeo/djangomeetup/index.md

 <!-- Cyrus -->
 # What is Arches?

+- Backstory: Data management with no set data model
+- A open-source (GNU AGPL) platform for building geospatial applications [without custom code]
-Arches is an open-source, geospatially-enabled software platform Designed for cultural heritage inventory and management but applicable to other disciplines, developed jointly by the Getty Conservation Institute and World Monuments Fund.
+- Designed for cultural heritage inventory, but widely applicable to other use cases

-Fill in more
+- Joint effort by Getty Conservation Institute and World Monuments Fund

+---
-## What Arches Does
+## What Arches Provides

-"Arches is a custom platform that you can build applications on in the absence of custom coding"

-Brief Backstory on problem to solve: Data Management with no set Data Model

-FILL IN INFO
+- A UI to develop complex data models (graphs)
+- Search interface - keyword, numeric, boolean, temporal, geospatial, or combination thereof
+- A thesauri management interface (optionally using ontology standards)
+- Geospatial vector tile caching/services via TileStache
+- A means of extension through custom widgets and datatypes
+- Language localization

 ---
 <!-- Ryan -->